pascallaliberte/sharpen.page/index.md

 You're in the future, you're celebrating that:

-* That marketing page has clearly been communicating **"we understand what you're going through"** and people are signing up, upgrading with confidence...
+* That marketing page has clearly been communicating **"we understand what you're going through"** and people are signing up, upgrading with confidence, **keeping their subscription going for a long time**...
 * You've discovered what _causes_ someone to buy your product, **which of the features** is really supporting the _"job"_ your product is being _"hired"_ to do...
 * You've upgraded your strategic direction with **a new vocabulary** to describe how your customers need help getting _progress_ on their struggles...
 * You've grown to have a **deeper understanding of your buyers** because you heard some insightful purchase stories from some of your buyers...